The Importance of Air Compressor Maintenance

 3. Manage Condensation in the Tanks

-During cold weather, moisture usually enters the compression engine as droplets of water easily get sucked in.
-If the buildup is neglected, rust could possibly build-up, the oil gets sludgy, or worse, the compressor’s circuits get damaged.
+During cold weather, droplets of water can be sucked into the compression engine.
+If a buildup of moisture is neglected, rust can build-up, the oil can become sludgy, or the compressor’s circuits may get damaged.
 Here are four steps on how to manage the condensation.

-- Make sure the compressor is turned off and is not attached to the power source.
+- Ensure that your air compressor is turned off and is not attached to the power source.

 - Set the tank’s pressure, ideally below 10 PSI.